ahtishamhafeez-10p/evento/README.md

    MONGODB_DATABASE_URL=mongodb://localhost/your-database-name #in this case its evento JWT_TOKEN_KEY=your-secret-key

-### run the server
+### Run Server

-- run npm start to run the server, it uses nodemon for reloading live updates from node file instead of running server again
+Run npm start to run the server, it uses nodemon for reloading live updates from node file instead of running server again

 ### Features

-- User Management: CRUD operations for user accounts (Register, Login, Update, Delete).
+User Management: CRUD operations for user accounts (Register, Login, Update, Delete).
-- Company Management: CRUD operations for company data.
+Company Management: CRUD operations for company data.
-- Authentication: Basic JWT-based authentication for user routes.
+Authentication: Basic JWT-based authentication for user routes.

-### API Endpoints
+### API ENDPOINTS
  ## Auth Route

- - Once you register a user with register user there is an auth route to get user token to get used in each of the collection
+ Once you register a user with register user there is an auth route to get user token to get used in each of the collection
   # POST /api/users/auth autheticate user(requires email and password as body).

  ## User Routes:

   # POST /api/users/register: Register a new user(requires no authentication).